omarreis/vsop2013/planetfun/README.md

 we gain automatic translation between equatorial and ecliptic systems.
 This is how 3d object parenting works.
 Objects with Equatorial coordinates should be parented to dummyCelestialSphere.
-Objects with Ecliptical coordinates can be parented to root ( SolarSystemViewport3D )
+Objects Ecliptical coords can be parented to root ( SolarSystemViewport3D )

-sphereSkyBackground (sky image) is also parented to dummyCelestialSphere. sphereSkyBackground.RotationAnle.y was set 359.6 to make the texture "fit" the actual star spheres ( probably because the image was generated for J2000 and there was precession since )
+sphereSkyBackground (sky image) is also parented to dummyCelestialSphere.

+sphereSkyBackground.RotationAngle.y is set 359.6 to make the texture "fit" the actual star spheres, which have more accurate position.
+( the image left displacement may be due to date J2000.
+There was precession since )

 sphereEarth is rotated in the same fashion, so both Earth and celestial sphere share the same Equator plane.